Purpose of the Grant Program

-Master’s programs at TUAS are built on multiform studies including problem-based learning processes, lectures and seminars, e-learning and independent work, and are conducted in close co-operation with business life.
-Master’s students must have a minimum of three years of relevant work experience prior to their studies.
-Their contact sessions are held usually on two full work days approximately once a month.
+Master’s programs at TUAS are built on multiform studies including problem-based learning processes, lectures and seminars, e-learning and independent work, and are conducted in close cooperation with business life.
+Master’s students must have a minimum of two years of relevant work experience prior to their studies.
+Their contact sessions are held usually on two full workdays approximately once a month.
 Due to this, in addition to teaching, the grantee will also familiarize him/herself with TUAS RDI projects and participate in activities of the research group(s) in his/her field.
 TUAS focuses on applied RDI that is closely connected to the development needs of the industry and other organizations.
 A successful RDI project responds to the needs of individuals and communities.

 Turku University of Applied Sciences (TUAS)

 Turku University of Applied Sciences is one of the 23 universities of applied sciences which operate under the mandate of the Finnish Ministry of Education and Culture.
 Students at universities of applied sciences can complete Bachelor’s and Master's degrees.
 Universities of applied sciences may also provide professional specialization programs, degree modules as open university education or as other non-degree studies, and continuing professional education.

 TUAS is an inspiring community of 10,000 members and an innovative and multidisciplinary higher education institution, which creates international competitiveness and well-being for Southwest Finland.
 TUAS graduates are practice-oriented professionals with top competencies.

 Studies at TUAS are working life-oriented, combining theoretical studies with professional skills.
-At the core of teaching is Innovation Pedagogy, a new approach to learning developed at TUAS.
-Innovation Pedagogy emphasizes the viewpoints of RDI and working life, making TUAS graduates independently minded professionals with excellent international and communication skills.
-The cornerstones of innovation pedagogy are:
+At the core of teaching is innovation pedagogy, a new approach to learning developed at TUAS.
+Innovation pedagogy emphasizes the viewpoints of RDI and working life, making TUAS graduates independently minded professionals with excellent international and communication skills.
+The cornerstones of innovation pedagogy are

 - innovative learning and teaching methods